 Fri., Oct.
 22

-Each of the following flash talks will last approximately 10 minutes.
-Join us on Zoom.
+Each of the following flash talks lasts approximately 10 minutes.

 Updates on the treatment of Chlamydia

 Lexie Powell, PharmD, College of Pharmacy and Pharmaceutical Sciences

 Overview of recommended treatments for chlamydia following the CDC’s July 2021 STI Treatment Guideline Updates.

 Exploring how field safety concerns may impact diversity, equity and inclusion in higher education